 The Farmstead is listed on the State and National Register of Historic Places and lies within the Princeton Battlefield/Stony Brook Settlement Historic District.
 Benjamin Clarke, an early Stony Brook settler, first owned the land as part of a 1200-acre parcel he purchased in 1696.
 The Farmstead is along the route followed by Continental troops on their way to engage British soldiers at the neighboring Thomas Clarke farm at Princeton Battlefield.
-The original Benjamin Clarke property, which was divided up over time, remained in the hands of his descendents for over 150 years.
+The original Benjamin Clarke property, which was divided up over time, remained in the hands of his descendants for over 150 years.
 In 1892, George Furman Updike Sr. acquired approximately 190 acres of the original farmland and added buildings to the site, including a large barn.
 In 1969, the Updike family sold 184 acres of the property to the Institute for Advanced Study.
 Brother and sister, Stanley and Sarah Updike, continued to live on the remaining six acres until their deaths in 2002.

-Admission is $4 (free for HSP Members!)
+Museum admission is $4 (free for HSP Members!)